-The Regulatory Support Group provides whole-of-agency regulatory support services that enable the TGA to undertake its regulatory responsibilities.
-This includes the legal, finance, information technology and information management, communications, parliamentary and human resource management services.
+The Regulatory Support Division provides whole-of-agency regulatory support services that enable the TGA to undertake its regulatory responsibilities.
+This includes the legal, finance, information technology and information management, parliamentary, planning and education and human resource management services.

-- The OCS undertakes finance, procurement, risk management and property services for the TGA.
+- Undertakes finance, procurement, risk management and property services for the TGA.

-- The OIM manages the delivery of information technology and information management, records management and the TGA library.
+- Manages the delivery of regulatory information technology and information management, records management and library services for the whole Department.

-- The OPSS provides a strategic, coordinated and whole of agency approach to the management of the TGA's communications, parliamentary services and committee support, stakeholder and international engagement, cross-agency projects, reforms to the TGA's regulatory operations, and human resources.
+- Provides a strategic, coordinated approach to the management of the TGA's education and planning, parliamentary services, committee support, stakeholder and international engagement, cross-agency projects and human resources.